rapid7/metasploit-framework/documentation/modules/post/windows/manage/dell_memory_protect.md

 ### ENABLE_MEM_PROTECT

-Enable or disable memory protection on the targetted process. `false` will remove memory protection and `true` will enable it.
+Enable or disable memory protection on the targeted process. `false` will remove memory protection and `true` will enable it.

 ### PID

-The ID of the targetted process.
+The ID of the targeted process.
 If set to 0 (the default value), the module will automatically find lsass.exe.

 ## Verification Steps